ibm-cloud-docs/dns/ro-migration.md

 {: faq}
 {: support}

 Accounts are provisioned in October 2021 at OpenSRS.
-You will be able to access your accounts using your IBM username with `_srs` at the end (for example, `username_srs`).
+You are able to access your accounts by using your IBM username with `_srs` at the end (for example, `username_srs`).
 You can use the **Forgot Password** link if you need to reset your password.

    If you reset your password, the same email address is used from your previous account.
    {: note}